zoom/zoom-data-fence/docs/getting-started.md

 total-roles: 2
 ```

-We can manage permissions on any snowflake object with Data Fence, such as tables,
+We can [manage permissions for roles]({% link defining-roles.md %}) on any snowflake object with Data Fence, such as tables,
 views, schemas, procedures, functions and database.